orgg92/LAN-Man/readme.md

 - This style would need to be generic on the web form side but hardcoded depending on device type to use the appropriate syntax.
 It would also need a complex array of options to use and offer some form of input validation.
 - Netmetrix - a tool I created previously to measure latency and loss.
 Does a ping check every second for 60 seconds before resetting stats and calculates average latency and loss in percent.
 While this is ready now, I would need dynamic text to show the refreshed data every second.

+- Using websockets for 2-way communication and IPC.
+I currently have a working prototype that works between Node ws module and C++'s websocketpp - I just haven't needed to implement bidirectional communication between services just yet.

+I will eventually provide a full installer with all dependencies that can be used to build the project from source and provide periodic updates once I add things such as HTTPS and refactor the code in a more object oriented fashion.